rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-The implications of fiat money run deep into our society, beyond the ever-increasing price of meat and potatoes --
+The implications of fiat money run deep into our society, beyond the ever-increasing price of meat and potatoes -- shaping
  Politics and War,
  Food and Health,
  Education and Research,